UKEODHP/eodhp-guide/Platform Deployment.md

 ## Supporting Infrastructure Deployment

 Before deploying the main EO DataHub Platform infrastructure, the supporting infrastructure must be deployed.

+The supporting infrastructure repository contains Terraform configurations for creating and managing resources used across deployed environments such as:
+ - The VPC within which all deployed clusters are hosted
+ - Public NAT gateways
+ - IAM roles
+ - S3 buckets

-This includes shared resources whose lifecycles are independent of the deployment environments (dev/test/prod).
+The lifecycles of these resources are independent of the deployment environments (dev/test/prod).

 For managing these resources, visit the [Supporting Infrastructure Terraform repository](https://github.com/UKEODHP/eodhp-deploy-supporting-infrastructure).
-This repository contains Terraform configurations for creating and managing resources such as S3 buckets and IAM roles that are essential across all clusters.

 ### Deployment Steps